-Real Time Information Center (RTIC) staff (six civilian staff, four sworn officers, and one sergeant) will now be dedicated to the bank of monitors when Metro Transit vehicles are in service.
+Real Time Information Center (RTIC) staff (civilian staff, sworn officers, and sergeant) are now dedicated to the bank of monitors when Metro Transit vehicles are in service.

 RTIC will work with other areas of Metro Transit that have access to the system's array of cameras, including the Transit Control Center and the Rail Control Center.